robot-stefan/startup-resources/AdditionalBooks.md

-# Additional Books:
+# 📖 Additional Books 📖
 This book list covers a wide range from business to tech development.
 Each offers learnings and insights.
 I have provided some notes on several of them.

 #### The Innovator's Delimma - ISBN: 978-0062060242
 Offers a few case studies on how large established corps failed to innovate.
-You can look at this to help stop opportunities and understand why & when established players wont be as much of a threat.
+You can look at this to help spot opportunities and understand why & when established players wont be as much of a threat.
 #### The Innovators - ISBN: 978-1476708706
 Multiple case studies and investigation of the trajector of many technologies we now view as foundational.
 #### Sell or Be Sold - ISBN: 978-1608322565